aodihis/craft-product-review/README.md

-# Commerce Review
+# Product Review

 Extend your commerce review exprience

 ## Requirements

-This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 5.0.0 or later, Craft Commerce 5.0.0 and PHP 8.2 or later.

 ## Installation